HP OpenView is a very extensive suite of software products (more than 50 core products) that attempts to cover most IT department management issues.

-Alternatives to HP Open View
+HP Open View and its 80’s aesthetic

-Open View’s 1980’s interface design seems to suggest it was created according to the Unix philosophy of the time.
-Anyone who’s ever seen an X-based management interface knows what that means:
+The design of the OpenView/OM interface has an aesthetic typical from the 80s, which suggests that it was created with the Unix philosophy of the time.
+Anyone who has seen an X-based management interface knows what we’re talking about:

-Alternative to HP Openview: Pandora FMS
+Alternative to HP Open View: Pandora FMS

 • HP OpenView Network Node Manager (OV NNM) – Network monitoring.

-• HP OpenView Performance Agent (OVPA) – Agent.
+• HP OpenView Performance Agent (OVPA) – Agent

-• HP OpenView Performance Insight (OVPI) – Agent.
+• HP OpenView Performance Insight (OVPI) – Agent

-• HP OpenView Performance Manager (OVPM) – Agent.
+• HP OpenView Performance Manager (OVPM) – Agent

 • HP OpenView Reporter (OVR) – WEB reporting system.

-• HP Software SiteScope (SiS) – Agentless application-performance monitoring.
+• HP Software SiteScope (SiS) – Agentless application performance monitoring.

 – Storage management